-“Operations” means the set of activities associated with mining, ore processing and recovery of gold; excluding Construction, decommissioning and permanent Closure activities;
+“Operation” or “Operations” means the entire set of activities (excluding Construction, Care and Maintenance, and decommissioning activities) associated with mining, processing, and recovery of gold at the Hope Bay Mine;

-“Operations Phase” means the period during which the ore is extracted from the mine and processed to produce the final product (gold).
-The Operations Phase starts with the ore extraction, mining, and includes the milling and extraction of the valuable minerals as described in documents submitted to the Board throughout the regulatory process;

 “Operator” means the person who operates, has control or custody of, or is in charge of a mine or recognized closed mine;

 “Ore Stockpile” means the above-ground facility designated for the temporary storage of ore to be processed in the mill;

-“Portal Development Rock” means rock that will be produced at the beginning of mine life, as the underground access ramp is driven from the collar location to the ore body;

-“Progressive Reclamation” means actions that can be taken during mining operations before permanent Closure, to take advantage of cost and operating efficiencies by using the resources available from mine operations to reduce the overall reclamation costs incurred.
-It enhances environmental protection and shortens the timeframe for achieving the final Reclamation objectives and goals;
+“Progressive Reclamation” means actions that can be taken during mining Operations before permanent Closure, to take advantage of cost and operating efficiencies by using the resources available from mine Operations to reduce the overall reclamation costs incurred.
+It enhances environmental protection and shortens the timeframe for achieving the reclamation objectives and goals and reduces the reclamation security required for the Project under Part C Item 1;

-“Project” means the Doris-Madrid Project known previously as Doris North Project as outlined in the Final Environmental Impact Statement and supplemental information submitted by the Licensee to the Nunavut Impact Review Board (NIRB) as well as the Water Licence Application, Supporting Documents, and Technical Meeting Information Supplement documents submitted to the Nunavut Water Board throughout the regulatory process.
+“Project” means the Doris-Madrid Project known previously as Doris North Project as outlined in the Final Environmental Impact Statement and supplemental information submitted by the Licensee to the Nunavut Impact Review Board (NIRB) as well as the Water Licence Application, and associated Amendments, Supporting Documents, and Technical Meeting Information Supplement documents submitted to the Nunavut Water Board throughout the regulatory processes.

-“Pre-Existing Infrastructure (Phase 1)” means all infrastructure and activities associated with Doris Phase 1, including the Doris-Windy all-weather road, old windy camp and old Patch Lake;

-“Quarry or Quarries” means the areas of surface excavation for extracting rock material for use as construction materials in the development of infrastructure and facilities as described in the December 2017 Application and Supporting Documents, submitted to the Board throughout the regulatory process;
+“Quarry” or “Quarries” means the area of surface excavation for extracting rock material for use as construction materials in the development of infrastructure and facilities as described in the Quarry Management and Monitoring Plan;

 “Quality Assurance / Quality Control (QA/QC)” Quality Assurance means the system of activities designed to better ensure that quality control is done effectively; Quality Control means the use of established procedures to achieve standards of measurement for the three principle components of quality: precision, accuracy and reliability;